IOES-Lab/ROS2_Jazzy_MacOS_Native_AppleSilicon/README.md

   [![Build on macOS](https://github.com/IOES-Lab/ROS2_Jazzy_MacOS_Native_AppleSilicon/actions/workflows/build.yml/badge.svg)](https://github.com/IOES-Lab/ROS2_Jazzy_MacOS_Native_AppleSilicon/actions/workflows/build.yml)

 ## Tested environment
-- MacOS Sequoia 14.5
+- MacOS Tahoe 26.0.1

 ## Requirements
-- > `CURRENTLY ONLY XCODE VERSION 16.2 WORKS!` (16.3 is default bundle with macOS 14.5).
+- > `CURRENTLY ONLY XCODE VERSION 16.2 WORKS!` (This is not the default bundle XCode with macOS Tahoe 26).
 You need to downgrade to 16.2.
 To do so, follow instruction at https://www.antonseagull.com/post/how-to-downgrade-xcode

 ## One-liner installation code (🍎 (Apple Silicon) + 🤖 = 🚀❤️🤩🎉🥳)
 - Copy and paste it on terminal